-Barbie’s latest dolls are bald and have vitiligo
+There are real women who represent beauty in all its forms.
+Why do we need Barbie to do it for us?

 As a millennial mother of a little girl, I’d love to see Mattel work harder to promote and sell its diverse dolls.
 I’d love for my daughter to play with dolls that reflect her physical characteristics, as a mixed race child, but I’d also love for her to play with dolls that look nothing like her.
 After all, the Barbie doll has played a role in shaping children’s ideas about beauty for 60 years.
 That has been less true in recent years, as Barbie sales have declined among millennial parents.
 Nonetheless, generations of impressionable girls (and boys) have grown up with Barbie, a character associated with fashion, style, and physical attractiveness.

-In any case, some of the most inspiring messages about beauty these days don’t come from dolls or celebrities but rather real, powerful women like Ayanna Pressley.
+In any case, some of the most inspiring messages about beauty these days don’t come from dolls or celebrities but rather real, powerful women like Winnie Harlow and Ayanna Pressley.
 “I knew that that I was going to—when I felt ready—go public (about my alopecia) because I felt like I owed all those little girls an explanation,” Pressley said in the video for The Root.

 I’m glad she’s got my daughter’s back.